zowe/docs-site/docs/extend/extend-apiml/custom-metadata.md

 * **customMetadata.apiml.okToRetryOnAllOperations**

     Specifies whether all operations can be retried for this service.
-Default value is `false`.
-In this case, only GET requests will be retried, if they return response code `503`.
-Setting it `true`, will enable retry requests for all methods, which return response code `503`.
-Enabling retry can have an impact on the server’s resources, due to the buffering of the request body.
+The default value is `false`.
+The `false` value allows retries for only GET requests if a response code of `503` is returned.
+Setting this value to `true` enables retry requests for all methods, which return a `503` response code.
+Enabling retry can impact server resources resulting from buffering of the request body.

 * **customMetadata.apiml.corsEnabled**